Filip-Laskowski/projects/Dataset_maker/README.md

 - **Search for images:** Users can input keywords to fetch related images.
 - **Responsive grid layout:** The images are displayed in a grid that adapts to the user's screen size, providing a comfortable browsing experience.
-- **Interactive image curation:** Users can download or remove images.
+- **Interactive image curation:** Users can download or remove[not yet fully functional] images.
 When an image is removed, it gets replaced by a new one without repetition, allowing for a dynamic and engaging user experience.

 ### Future Work